callstack/haul/README.md

 haul init
 ```

-This will automatically integrate Haul with your app by creating `webpack.haul.js` config in the root folder of your project.
-You can customise it later to add some features.
+This will automatically add the configuration needed to make Haul work with your app, e.g. add `webpack.haul.js` to your project, which you can customise to add more functionality.

-When it finishes, you can start the development server by running:
+Now you can start the development server by running:

 ```bash
 haul start --platform ios